Mark Pilgrim (presenter): Other work

 Pilgrim was a regular DJ at corporate functions and nightclubs around the country.

 As a voice artist, he spent many hours in post-production studios, narrating radio and TV commercials.
 He performed as an MC for numerous corporate gala evenings.

-He was a motivational speaker, sharing his story on testicular cancer, how he overcame it and how it pushed him to follow his dreams.
+He was a motivational speaker, sharing his experience with testicular cancer, how he overcame it and how it pushed him to follow his dreams.

 Consumer researcher

-Before getting involved in the entertainment industry, Pilgrim completed a B.Com. in Industrial Psychology and Business Economics, and was a quantitative consumer researcher for nine years.
-He started at Market Research Africa, and then moved onto Research International and finally Kauffman Levine.
+Before getting involved in the entertainment industry, Pilgrim completed a B.Com. in industrial psychology and business economics, and was a quantitative consumer researcher for nine years, beginning at Market Research Africa, before moving to Research International and later Kauffman Levine.
 He was also the Johannesburg Chairman of the South African Market Research Association (SAMRA).

 Personal life

 Pilgrim was diagnosed with stage 3 testicular cancer in 1988.
 It was an aggressive form of cancer and spread to his lungs and kidneys.
-After 9 months of chemotherapy, he was declared to be in remission.
-He later was an ambassador for CANSA (Cancer Association of South Africa) and a friend of the Reach for a Dream Foundation.
+After nine months of chemotherapy, he was declared to be in remission.
+He later became an ambassador for CANSA (Cancer Association of South Africa) and a friend of the Reach for a Dream Foundation.

-On 14 July 2008, Pilgrim suffered a sudden and severe heart attack in his doctor's office.
-Although he suffered permanent heart damage (10% of his heart has lost its functionality), immediate medical intervention saved his life.
+On 14 July 2008, Pilgrim suffered a sudden and severe heart attack at his doctor's office.
+Although he sustained permanent heart damage (losing about 10% of his heart function), immediate medical intervention saved his life.

 Pilgrim married Nicole Torres in Mauritius on 7 July 2007 and after almost 13 years together, filed for divorce in 2020.
 Their first daughter Tayla-Jean was born in April 2010, followed by their second daughter Alyssa in 2012.

 Pilgrim went on to meet Adrienne Watkins, through mutual friends and dated Adrienne from 2020.
-He proposed to her on the 31st of December 2022 at their home in Johannesburg.
+He proposed to her on 31 December 2022 at their home in Johannesburg.

-Pilgrim completed his Masters in Business Administration (MBA) through Edinburgh Business School (Heriot-Watt University in the United Kingdom) in 2020.
+Pilgrim completed a Master of Business Administration (MBA) through Edinburgh Business School at Heriot-Watt University in the United Kingdom in 2020.

 Death

-In February 2022, Pilgrim was again diagnosed with cancer, this time stage 4 lung cancer.
-After a courageous battle which he faced with great dignity and bravery, he died on 5 March 2023 at home, with Adrienne by his side, at the age of 53.
+In February 2022, Pilgrim was diagnosed with stage 4 lung cancer.
+He died on 5 March 2023 at the age of 53, at home in Johannesburg, with Adrienne by his side.